MihirT-10/Asthma-FuelType/README.md

 {: refdef}

-The Final results ultimately cleaned the code to analyze only the 9 Bay Area counties to make the following Final Frame
+### Final Frame Bay Area
+This will be the Final Dataframe on which the K-Means Analysis will be conducted on

 <img src="Images/FinalFrame.png" alt="Image description">
 {:style="display:block; margin-left:auto; margin-right:auto"; :height="75%" width="75%"; }